dat-ecosystem/dat/README.md

 * **Secure** - Data is encrypted upon transfer and the content is verified on arrival.
 Prevents third-party access to metadata and content.
 [Learn more](http://docs.datproject.org/faq#security-and-privacy).
 * **Transparent** - Changes to data are written in an append-only log, creating a version history that improves transparency and auditability.
 * **Distributed** - With the Dat protocol you'll connect directly to other users or servers sharing or downloading common datasets.
 Any device can host files to share without the need for centralized servers.
 [Read more](http://docs.datproject.org/terms#distributed-web).
-* **Identifiable** - Unique links are generated instantly -- don't wait for the entire archive to be hashed before you can begin uploading to peers.
+* **Future-proof** - Unique links are generated using a public key and thus can be used instantly and forever to verify the dataset from anywhere.
+You don't need to wait for the entire archive to be hashed before you can begin uploading to peers.
 * **Fast** -  Files download from multiple sources.
 Quickly sync updates by only downloading the new bytes, saving time and bandwidth.

 ### Dat Applications